Introduction to React

 Our plan for the code-along will be:

 In this code-along, we connected to an external API.
 There is a ton of stuff to know about APIs, including some details of HTTP and RESTful architectures, and how the built-in function fetch works.
-I have notes about APIs that we will cover later in the course, but feel free to check out now.
+I have notes about APIs that we will cover later in the course.

 An Aside: React Right In The Browser